Condensation is one of the most common causes of damp in the UK and the damage to both health and home can be considerable.

 Does your property experience condensation on windows, walls or ceilings?
 If so, this guide is for you.

 The good news is that with some simple steps you can reduce the amount of condensation forming.

-There are also a few products that can help and we’ll discuss them on this page.
+There are also a few fit it and forget it products that work very well and we’ll discuss them on this page.

 What Causes Condensation?

 The air in all our homes holds moisture to some degree; cooking, showering, breathing and washing the dishes are just a few of the everyday tasks that pump moisture into the air.

 During the warm summer months, this is rarely a problem as the walls, windows and ceilings are the same temperatures as the air.
 Also, when it’s warm we are more likely to open our windows, letting the moisture escape.

 Firstly, our windows are usually kept closed to keep the cold out.
 This has the unfortunate side effect of locking the moisture in.